-It was Yashica’s first crank film advance TLR and it had auto cocking of the shutter.
+It was Yashica’s first crank film advance TLR and it also featured auto cocking of the shutter.
 First released in April 1957.

-They are a joy to use and it’s a great camera to get into medium format photography.
+They are a joy to use and it’s a great camera to get into medium format photography with.
 It produces large 6 x 6 cm negatives or slides.

 Chris and Carol ^.^